mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 While the empirical setting that we have chosen is the Limited Access Scallop fishery, we envision this serving as a pilot project that enhances our ability to estimate discrete choice models and conduct spatial analyses for other fisheries.

-# A Few Guidelines For Fontributing
+# A Few Guidelines For Contributing

 1. [Our Code of Conduct](code_of_conduct.md)
 2. The *main* branch should always work.
 So, commit directly to main if the change cannot break any existing code.